bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 have done in the above example.

-You may also want to implement focus containment in the popover content while the user is interactiving with it (keeping focus inside the popover until it is closed by the user).
+You may also want to implement focus containment in the popover content while the user is interacting with it (keeping focus inside the popover until it is closed by the user).